-Chrome has been experimenting with dark modes for a while and began rolling them out piecemeal a year ago.
-But there’s still no unified control to turn on dark mode across all your devices.
+There’s still no unified control to turn on dark mode across all your devices for Chrome.
 Instead, you’ll have to use a different method for each operating system.

-If you already know what dark mode is and you just want to turn it on, choose your OS and get started below:
+If you already know what dark mode is and you just want to turn it on, click your OS to get started:

 - How to enable dark mode for Windows 10